yurivict/Halide/README.md

 `clang-tools-extra` is only necessary if you plan to contribute code to Halide (so that you can run clang-tidy on your pull requests).
 We recommend enabling both in all cases, to simplify builds.
+You can disable exception handling (EH) and RTTI if you don't want the Python bindings.

 #### Building Halide with make